canonical/kafka-k8s-operator/README.md

 can be set using Juju secrets, discussed in the **Password Rotation** section.

-Note that Charmed Apache Kafka cluster is secure-by-default: when no other application is related to Charmed Apache Kafka K8s, listeners are disabled, thus preventing any incoming connection.
+Note that Charmed Apache Kafka cluster is secure-by-default: when no other application is integrated to Charmed Apache Kafka K8s, listeners are disabled, thus preventing any incoming connection.
-If there are no other applications, you can deploy a `data-integrator` charm and relate it to Charmed Apache Kafka to enable listeners.
+If there are no other applications, you can deploy a `data-integrator` charm and integrate it to Charmed Apache Kafka to enable listeners.

 ### Scaling